Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

 SPRINT4EO

-SPRINT4EO brings disruptive technologies to Earth observation with short, lean research sprints coordinated by OHB-DS.
-The ESA project focuses on agile prototypes, evidence-based results and a roadmap for scaling.
+SPRINT4EO is bringing disruptive technologies to Earth observation through short, streamlined research sprints coordinated by OHB-DS.
+The ESA project focuses on agile prototypes, evidence-based results, and a roadmap for scaling.

 Learn more